lucas56098/voronoi_mesh_project/README.md

   <img src="./figures/readme_figures/unsorted_point_insertion_clipped.gif" alt="pt_insertion" height = "300" width = "300">
 </p>

 The point insertion algorithm can be found in the `do_point_insertion()` function of the `VoronoiMesh`.
 It is conceptually a bit more difficult and requires more focus on adapting the neighbouring cells and respecting boundary conditions.
-As one can see in the right gif this algorithm inserts one point after another to make a new cell.
+As one can see in the right gif this algorithm inserts one seedpoint after another to make a new cell.
 This is done by doing halfplanes with the respecive neighbouring cells until the new cell is fully generated.
 After generating the new cell, the neighbouring cells need to be adapted.
 For this reason after constructing a cell, the cell will likely be changed multiple times in the algorithm.
-Conceptually for this algorithm it is sufficient to look a the process of inserting one point, because this process repeats again and again.
-If we want to insert one point into an already existing mesh, we first need to find out in which cell we currently are.
+Conceptually for this algorithm it is sufficient to look a the process of inserting one seedpoint, because this process repeats again and again.
+If we want to insert one seedpoint into an already existing mesh, we first need to find out in which cell we currently are.
 For that there exists a `find_cell_index()` function that starts from some specified cell and from there jumps step by step towards the new seedpoint until it can't get closer.
-The cell it is in then must be the cell where the point is in as well.
-This process can be optimized largely later on (see section on presorting points).
+The cell it is in then must be the cell where the seedpoint is in as well.
+This process can be optimized largely later on (see section on presorting seedpoints).
 When we know the cell we are in, we can construct the halfpane between the new seedpoint and the seedpoint of the cell we are in.
 This boundary will be part of the new cell.
 Now we want to find the smallest positive intersection with all the edges of the cell we are in relative to the midpoint.
 With that intersecting edge, we know which cell will be the next to use for constructing the new cell.
 The intersection with the edge gives us the vertex and making a halfplane between the next cell seedpoint and the new cell seedpoint gives us the next edge.
 Instead of the midpoint here we again continue using the vertex of the last intersection for the relative distances.
 This process can be repeated until we reach the first cell we started in again.
-Now that the new cell is constructed we need to adapt the surrounding cells by clipping their edges according to where the intersections have been.
+Now that the new cell is constructed, we need to adapt the surrounding cells by clipping their edges according to where the intersections have been.
 The whole process is visualised in the left gif.
-Boundary handling here is more difficult than in the first algorithm because when we reach a boundary there is no cell we can go into.
+Boundary handling here is more difficult than in the first algorithm, because when we reach a boundary there is no cell we can go into.
 Therefore we need special treatment here.
 The basic rule for that is to stay on the boundary as long as the leave condition is not satisfied.
 The leave condition is, that the halfplane between the new seedpoint and the seedpoint of the cell we are checking, intersects with the boundary inside of the cell we are checking.
 <p align="left">
   <img src="./figures/readme_figures/boundary1.png" alt="boundary1" style="width: 45%;">
   <img src="./figures/readme_figures/boundary2.png" alt="boundary2" style="width: 45%;">